 This is again a personal decision.

 I know people who get very stressed out by debt, even specific types of debt.
 If you’re stressed out, this might affect other areas of your life.
-When you’re stressed out about having debt, this can impact your health, your work, or your relationships.
+When you’re stressed out about having debt, this can impact your health, work, or relationships.

 If having debt makes you stressed out, putting as much as you can towards your debt will make your life much lighter.